SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/LanguageGuide/ControlFlow.md

 In this example,
-the `if` expression checks whether the forecast temperature is hotter than 100° C, the temperature that water boils at.
+the `if` expression checks whether the forecast temperature is hotter than 100° C --- the boiling point of water.
 A temperature this hot causes the `if` expression to throw a `.boiling` error instead of returning a textual summary.
 Even though this `if` expression can throw an error,